Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Infertility.

-Hypothyroidism is a disorder associated with low hormone levels. thyroid gland.
+Hypothyroidism is a disease associated with low hormone levels thyroid gland.

 Suspicion of a pituitary tumor